julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 That “weed” underfoot?
 Plantain pulls out dirt, venom, and infection.
 Chew it into a poultice or mash with a bit of water and press onto wounds.
 Bonus: it soothes pain almost instantly.

-**Witch Tip:** Add a pinch of salt to plantain poultices for stronger drawing power — especially for splinters or infected cuts.
+**Witch Tip:** Add a pinch of salt to plantain poultices for stronger drawing power, especially for splinters or infected cuts.

 ---